Ōnoshō Fumiya: Makuuchi career

 Ōnoshō withdrew from the May 2022 tournament after fracturing his left rib in his Day 5 loss to Takakeishō.
 In the January 2023 tournament he led the field outright on Day 12 with ten wins and two losses.
 However he had a disappointing end to the tournament, losing his last three matches and missing out on the Fighting Spirit Prize on Day 15 after being disqualified for a hair-pull on Hōshōryū.
-In the March 2023 basho Ōnoshō withdrew on Day 9 following injuries to both of his knees two days earlier.
+In the March 2023 basho, Ōnoshō withdrew on Day 9 following injuries to both of his knees two days earlier.
 During the rest of the year Ōnoshō achieved modest results, however, recording a poor score of at the November tournament.
 This score logically relegated him to the lowest ranks of the makuuchi division.

-In the first half of the January 2024 tournament Ōnoshō recorded a good performance, keeping himself among the leading wrestlers for the title race. Ōnoshō, however, suffers two consecutive defeats at the hands of Ōzeki Kirishima and Yokozuna Terunofuji on Days 10 and 11 respectively, effectively removing him from the title race.
+In the first half of the January 2024 tournament, Ōnoshō recorded a good performance, keeping himself among the leading wrestlers for the title race. Ōnoshō, however, suffered two consecutive defeats at the hands of Ōzeki Kirishima and Yokozuna Terunofuji on Days 10 and 11 respectively, effectively removing him from the title race.